momopusheen/momopusheen.github.io/_pages/about.md

 # 🔥 News

 - *May.
-2024*. &nbsp;🎉🎉 We release [Mojo](https://arxiv.org/abs/2311.12342), a training-free method for text-guided image editing.
+2024*. &nbsp;🎉🎉 We release [Mojo](https://arxiv.org/abs/2311.12342), a training-free method for image editing by manipulating skip connection features.
 - *May.
-2024*. &nbsp;🐧🐧 Join Tencent as a research intern, working on ID-preserving image Synthesis.
+2024*. &nbsp;🐧🐧 Join Tencent as a research intern, working on ID-preserving image synthesis.
 - *Oct.
 2023*. &nbsp;🥇🥇 Win the <font color="#dd0000">Suzhou Industrial Park Scholarship</font>.
 - *Nov.
 2023*. &nbsp;🎉🎉 We release [LoCo](https://arxiv.org/abs/2311.12342), a state-of-the-art layout-to-image synthesis method.
 LoCo is a training-free plugin to improve the compositional capabilities of text-to-image diffusion models.
-Demo is available at [here](https://huggingface.co/spaces/Pusheen/LoCo)
+Demo is available at [here](https://huggingface.co/spaces/Pusheen/LoCo).
-- *Feb.
+- *Jun.
 2023*. &nbsp;🎉🎉 Our [DiffULD](https://arxiv.org/abs/2303.15728) paper is accepted to <font color="#dd0000">MICCAI 2023</font>.